agent-utilities/bookmarks/README.md

-# JSONBin CLI
+# Bookmarks CLI

-A command-line interface tool for managing collections and items in JSONBin.io.
-This CLI provides an easy way to interact with JSONBin.io's API, with a specific implementation for managing bookmarks.
+A command-line interface tool for managing bookmarks using JSONBin.io as a backend but with flexibility to add oher backends.
+This CLI provides an easy way to save and organize bookmarks while automatically extracting metadata from various web sources.

 ## Features

-- Manage JSONBin.io collections and bins
+- Store and organize bookmarks in JSONBin.io collections
-- View items within predefined collections
+- View bookmarks within predefined collections
-- Add new items interactively
+- Add new bookmarks with automatic metadata extraction from URLs
+- Smart source handling for different types of URLs (YouTube, Reddit, etc.)
+- Interactive CLI with rich formatting and user prompts
 - Configuration-driven collection management
 - Secure API key management using environment variables
-- Extensible architecture for different item types (currently implements bookmarks)

 ## Installation